aveq-research/requestfilter/README.md

 To set up the development environment:

 1. Clone the repository
+2. Use `make` to build and lint the project
-2. Use `go test ./...` to run the tests
+3. Use `make test` to run the tests

 ## License